 With the Series tied at one game each, Auker started Game Three in Chicago against Bill Lee.
 Auker gave up a solo home run to Frank Demaree in the second, in addition to a scratch run.
 The Cubs squeaked out another run in the fifth, and the Tigers got on board in the sixth on a Pete Fox triple that scored Goslin.
 The top of the seventh started with Marvin Owen flying out to right field.
 When utility infielder Flea Clifton walked, manager Cochrane saw a chance to ignite a rally and sent Gee Walker up to bat for Auker.
 Walker promptly hit into a double play, ending the rally and the inning.
 But in the top of the seventh, the Tigers scored four runs, getting Auker off the hook.
 They won the game by a final score of 6-5.
 It was Auker’s only appearance in the ’35 Series.
 The joy in Detroit knew no bounds when the Tigers went on to win their first-ever world championship.
 But that powerhouse Detroit team was not able to win another pennant until 1940.
 By then Auker was gone, shipped off to Boston.

 Auker’s years in Detroit were happy ones.
 It was a closely knit team and produced lifelong friendships.
-But the idyllic situation came to an abrupt end when Auker was traded, along with reserve outfielder Chet Morgan and pitcher Jack Wade, to the Boston Red Sox at end of 1938 season for third baseman Mike Higgins.
+But the idyllic situation came to an abrupt end when Auker was traded, along with reserve outfielder Chet Morgan and pitcher Jack Wade, to the Boston Red Sox at the end of the 1938 season for third baseman Mike Higgins.
 Detroit felt this trade was necessary because Marv Owen was in poor health and was ready to retire.
 Over his five-plus seasons with Detroit, Auker started 136 games and completed 70 of them, compiling a record of 77 wins and 52 losses.